intLyc/MTO-Platform/README.md

 1. Algorithm selection
     - Select an algorithm to be displayed in the Algorithm Tree
-    - Open the Algorithm and it will show the algorithm parameter settings. *double click to modify it*
+    - Open the Algorithm, and it will show the algorithm parameter settings. *Double-click to modify*
 2. Problem selection
     - Select a problem and display it in the Problem Tree
-    - Open the Problem Node to display the problem parameter settings. *double click to modify it*
+    - Open the Problem Node to display the problem parameter settings. *Double-click to modify*
 3. Run
     - Click the Start button
 4. Check the figure
     - Task Figure 1D (unified / real)
     - Feasible Region 2D
-    - Objs convergence
+    - Obj convergence

 ### II.
 Experiment Module